Understanding Urinary Tract Infection (UTI)

 After taking the medical history, the healthcare provider will conduct a physical examination.
 This examination may involve checking the patient's vital signs, such as blood pressure and temperature, and palpating the abdomen to check for tenderness or pain.

-Treatment for Urinary Tract Infection
+Treatment for Urinary Tract Infection (UTI)

-Antibiotics are the most common treatment for UTIs.
+Antibiotics are the most common treatment for UTI.
 They work by killing the bacteria causing the infection.
 The choice of antibiotic depends on the type and severity of the infection.
 Commonly used antibiotics include:

 - Trimethoprim-sulfamethoxazole